Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Attend outdoor movies, concerts, and festivals at the oldest public square in Washington.

-📍 Google Maps | Phone: (360) 487 8311 | Esther Short Park Website | Hours: 5 am – 10 pm daily
+📍 Google Maps | Phone: (360) 487-8311 | Website | Hours: 5 am – 10 pm daily

-Esther Short Park is in the heart of downtown Vancouver.
-It is the heart of the city in many ways because this small but mighty park was the first public square in Washington state.
+Esther Short Park is in the heart of downtown Vancouver, which is fitting because it is the heart of the city.
+This small but mighty park was the first public square in Washington State.

 The park hosts dozens of local events, especially in summer.

-Some of the most popular events at Esther Short Park are the free outdoor movies and concerts, an art and music festival, Pride, and Juneteenth.
-The park also has a playground, historic statues, and a loop for bike riding, scootering, or casual strolls.
+Some of the most popular events are the free outdoor movies and concerts, the Vancouver Arts and Music Festival, Pride, and Juneteenth.
+The park also has a playground, historic statues, and a loop for riding bikes and scooters or taking a casual stroll.

-Vancouver Waterfront Park is one of the prettiest places in Vancouver, WA, and it’s just a few minutes south of Esther Short Park.
-The park’s best feature is the scenic and lively Waterfront Renaissance Trail.
+Vancouver Waterfront Park is one of the prettiest places in the city, located just a few minutes south of Esther Short Park.
+The park’s best feature?
+Its scenic and lively waterfront trail that follows the Columbia River.

 Stop at Surprise Beach and admire the view of Oregon across the water.
 A glass of wine from Maryhill Winery Tasting Room is a wonderful way to end an evening stroll.